anwarmamat/cmsc330spring20/project2b/README.md

 ### Submitting
 You will submit this project to [Gradescope](https://www.gradescope.com/).
 Click on the "P2b" project and submit _only_ your **data.ml** and **higher.ml** files.
 Any files other than these two will be ignored.

+### A note about equality in OCaml
+Unlike most other languages, `=` in OCaml is the operator for structural equality whereas `==` is the operator for physical equality.
+All functions in this project (and in this class, unless ever specified otherwise) are concerned with structural equality.

 ## Part 1: High Order Functions

 Write the following functions in `higher.ml` using `map`, `fold`, or `fold_right` as defined in the file `funs.ml`.
 You **must** use `map`, `fold`, or `fold_right` to complete these functions, so no functions in `higher.ml` should be defined using the `rec` keyword.
 You will lose points if this rule is not followed.
 Use the other provided functions in `funs.ml` to make completing the functions easier.